Gold ticks up, but still bound for weekly dip on hawkish Fed tilt

 Although bullion is considered an inflation hedge, higher interest rates raise the opportunity cost of holding.
 Analysts said institutional investors are wary and further gains for gold could be elusive.

-Platinum added 0.2% to $982.50 but is headed for its biggest weekly drop since September.
+Platinum was steady at $981.45, but is headed for its biggest weekly drop since September.